PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-07-Conservation-of-arguments.md

 unpredictable, interaction between mutations at these two sites.

-But not just these two site -- at all pairs of sites, and at all combinations of sites.
+But not just these two sites -- at all pairs of sites, and at all combinations of sites.

 No biological system works like this.
 Mutational changes